Mahmoudshady20/rosycalc/README.md

 ## 📖 About

 **RosyCalc** is a next-generation women's health companion that seamlessly blends medical precision with elegant design.
-Built for cross-platform excellence—Android, iOS, and desktop-first web—this Flutter-powered application empowers women to track their cycles, understand their bodies, and connect with a supportive community.
+Built for cross-platform excellence—Android, and iOS Flutter-powered application empowers women to track their cycles, understand their bodies, and connect with a supportive community.
 RosyCalc combines intelligent predictions, comprehensive symptom tracking, and social features into one polished experience designed for modern women who value both privacy and connectivity.

 ---